top of page

 • And many hospitals in the U.S.

-So if you want to get 100% accurate results without spending your money on doctors' appointments (which starts from $50 to $100) depending on the hospital, go ahead and take this test online.
-Many doctors and hospitals in the U.S. use the this test to for color vision check up.
+So if you want to get 100% accurate results without spending your money on doctors' appointments (which start from $50 to $100) depending on the hospital, go ahead and take this test online.
+Many doctors and hospitals in the U.S. use this test for color vision checks.

 COLORING BOOK